-MTH 533- In Search of Style: Schubert: Students in this class will pursue an understanding of Schubert's style through careful study of a range of works, including piano sonatas, Lieder, symphonic and chamber music.
-Analytical assignments will be supplemented by readings from the theoretical literature and a limited number of small-scale compositional exercises.
+MTH 532- In Search of Style: Beethoven: Students in this class will pursue an understanding of what makes Beethoven's music "Beethovean" through the study of a wide range of works, including piano sonatas, string quartets, and symphonies.
+Undergraduates may elect this course with the approval of the instructor and advisor.